 Roux-En-Y Gastric Bypass Surgery

-Gastric bypass surgery not only limits your food intake; it also restricts the amount of calories and nutrients the body absorbs.
+Because the gastric bypass surgery not only limits your food intake; it also restricts the number of calories and nutrients the body absorbs.
 It also has an immediate effect on the hormones that control insulin secretion and other metabolic responses.
 In fact, recent studies have found that the gastric bypass surgery works better than medication for type 2 diabetes.

 - One study found that gastric bypass surgery reduced the total number of serious health problems of participating patients by 96%